What is Forging, its Applications, Types, and How it Works?

 1. Cold Forging

-Cold forging is carried out at room temperature which is below the recrystallization temperature of the metal. it is preferred when the metal is soft, like aluminum.
+We carry out cold forging at room temperature, which is lower than the metal’s recrystallization temperature.
+We prefer it when the metal is soft, such as aluminum.
 Carbon and alloy steels can also be processed using cold forging due to their softness.
-The cold forging process is less expensive when compared with hot forging and its end product requires no finishing work.

-Cold forging simply cannot be done with many metals, such as steel with a high carbon content.
+Many metals, like steel with a high carbon content, simply cannot undergo cold forging.
 Despite this obstacle, cold forging consistently outperforms its warmer counterpart in terms of contamination, surface polish, homogeneity, and dimensional control.

-Numerous forging processes are included in cold forgings, such as bending, extruding, cold drawing, coining, and cold heading.
+Cold forgings encompass a variety of forging processes, including bending, extrusion, cold drawing, coining, and cold heading.
 The downside to this greater adaptability is that cold forging often necessitates the use of intermediate anneals and more powerful equipment.

 Advantages